 Building an online community is a powerful way to get people to engage with your business - particularly if your offer is built around a trade, hobby or passion and you count on repeat purchases and offer customer support.
 But how easy is it to develop a community?
-Ben Dyer, of ecommerce software provider SellerDeck, shares the lessons he learnt when building his company's online community
+Ecommerce software provider SellerDeck share the lessons they learnt

 A community is an enabler; it allows you an unparalleled level of access to your user base and empowers the otherwise voiceless consumer to feed back to 'the man'.

 However, setting up and running a community is not easy.
-The SellerDeck Community was established in 2002 and today has more than 13,000 members.
-This provides our company with a daily insight into our customers and their views on our products and services, while highlighting both our strengths and weaknesses.
+The SellerDeck Community was established in 2002 and has more than 27,000 members.
+This provides the company with a daily insight into their customers and their views on our products and services, while highlighting both their strengths and weaknesses.

 An online community is a little like a building project - you provide the bricks and mortar to build the environment where your members will reside.
 Once built, however, you need a plan to get people in.
 The traffic you attract - or don't attract - will be the measure of your success or failure.

 Ideas to do this could be as simple as including details of your community at every 'touch point' you have with your customers, such as outgoing email signatures, phone messages or literature.
 Do your research and discover where your customers currently reside online; this could be Twitter or Facebook, so establish a presence there - but make sure you refer back to your own community.

 I have seen hundreds of communities start up and turn into ghost towns because the basics of how to attract members were not in place.
 If you are unsure about starting a community, why not test the water with a decent blog.
 If you start to get a good level of comments then it's a good indicator that your customers are ready to talk.